itlab-vision/dl-benchmark/README.md

 1. Fill out the configuration file for the benchmarking script.
 It is required to describe tests to be performed, you can find the template in the `src/config/benchmark_configuration_file_template.xml`.
-   Fill the configuration file and save it to the `/benchmark_config/bench_config.xml`.
+   Fill the configuration file and save it to the `benchmark_config/bench_config.xml` on the FTP-server.

    ```xml
    <Tests>